 What Can You Expect with a Breast Lift Procedure?

 A breast lift can be performed with a variety of incision patterns.
-Dr. Hamawy will individually tailor a surgical plan for you based on:
+Dr. Hamawy will individually tailor a surgical plan for your breast lift in NJ based on:

 - Degree of breast sagging